Tragic train collision claims a life: Deputies launch investigation

-HOUSTON - The Harris County Sheriff's office is investigating a train-vehicle collision at 11699 Mesa Dr on Monday.
+HOUSTON - The Harris County Sheriff's office is investigating a train-truck collision at 11699 Mesa Dr on Monday.

-Deputies say a train collided with a white truck at the intersection of Garrett Rd and Furay Rd.
+Deputies say a train collided with a 2004 GMC pickup towing a trailer going northbound on 11700 block of Mesa Dr.

+RELATED: Person killed after being struck by train in Houston, police launch investigation

+The owner and driver of the truck was, Henry Hawkins.
+Around 4:38 p.m. officials say a BNSF train was traveling Northeast on the railroad tracks.

 FOX 26 Houston is now on the FOX LOCAL app available through Apple TV, Amazon FireTV, Roku and Google Android TV!